-• In 2015 an incentive was awarded to O'Reilly Hotel Partners Denton's (OHPD) for a convention center and hotel.
-Development plans include the construction of a 285-318 room Embassy Suites Hotel, an approximately 70,000 square foot convention center, and a Houlihan's restaurant.
+• In 2015 an incentive was awarded to O'Reilly Hotel Partners Denton's "OHPD" for a convention center and hotel.
+Development plans include the construction of a 318-room Embassy Suites hotel, an approximately 70,000 square foot convention center, and a Houlihan's restaurant.
 The anticipated convention center meeting space is approximately 37,850 square feet and would accommodate conventions with up to 650 participants with a Grand Banquet room that will hold up to 1,750 people for banquet-style events.
-The hotel and convention center would be managed by O'Reilly Hospitality Management (OHM).
+The hotel and convention center will be managed by O'Reilly Hospitality Management "OHM".

 The convention center and hotel will be located in the Rayzor Ranch Town Center.
 As a major anchor for the Town Center, the convention center and hotel can capitalize on the synergy associated with the planned shopping, entertainment, and restaurants located nearby.
-The plat for the development has been approved, infrastructure work has begun and the facility is scheduled to open in the November of 2017.
+The facility is under construction and scheduled to open in November 2017.